ucsb-collaboratory/twitter/monitoring_events_twarc.md

 [Back to Home Page](index.md)

-# Monioring Events Using twarc Filter and Search
+# Monitoring Events Using twarc Filter and Search

 This is a narrative guide outlining how to start a search and a filter and combine the results once the event is over.
 We're going to running this on a recent news event above a [Florida Senator](https://www.nbcnews.com/politics/elections/gop-gov-desantis-signs-restrictive-new-voting-florida-dems-fear-n1266415), but any topic will work.